Professor Ivan Brkljačić, D.M.A.

-Vice Dean for Teaching at the Faculty of Music
+Vice Dean of Education at the Faculty of Music

-Ivan Brkljačić’s compositions have been performed many times in Belgrade and other towns in Serbia and two such performances have stood out recently.
-The premiere of IT! at the Kolarac Hall, with Aleksandar Šandorov, Bojan Suđić and the Symphony Orchestra of RTS, as well as the premiere of the instrumental theater Istarin the open space of Nebojša Tower at Kalemegdan.
+Ivan Brkljačić’s compositions have been performed many times in Belgrade and other towns in Serbia and three such performances have stood out recently.
+The premiere of IT! – piano concerto at the Kolarac Hall, with Aleksandar Šandorov, Bojan Suđić and the Symphony Orchestra of RTS, the premiere of the instrumental theater Istar in the open space of Nebojša Tower at Kalemegdan, as well as the premiere of LOVE! – sahophone concerto, with Milan Savić on alto saxophone and Belgrade Philharmonic Orchestra, with maestro Daniel Raiskin.
 Also, his compositions were performed in Belgium, the Netherlands, Canada, Sweden, Brazil, the Czech Republic, Italy, Austria, Slovenia, Bosnia and Herzegovina, Poland, Germany, Croatia, F.Y.R.
-Macedonia, France, Romania, Hungary, Japan, Litvania and Australia (in 2010 the composition Jinx, performed by Australian Modern Music Ensemble and conducted by Daryl Pratt opened The New Music Days in Sydney).
+Macedonia, France, Romania, Hungary, Japan, Litvania, England, Finland, USA and Australia (in 2010 the composition Jinx, performed by Australian Modern Music Ensemble and conducted by Daryl Pratt opened The New Music Days in Sydney).
 He wrote commissioned compositions for Belgrade Philharmonic Orchestra, choir Collegium Musicum, European project MUSMA, festivals Bemus and Belef, Slovenian ensembles Slavko Osterc and 4Saxess, trio Pokret (Movement), trio Tembr, quartet Mokranjac, trio Singidunum, Construction Site New Music Ensemble, trio Donne di Belgrado, etc. He cooperated with international ensembles such as Ostravská Banda from the Czech Republic, Blindman from Belgium, L’Ensemble Portmanto from Canada, etc.

 Ivan Brkljačić composed music for numerous theater plays, staged at Atelje 212, Belgrade Drama Theatre, Yugoslav Drama Theatre, The National Theatre, Bitef Theatre, etc., as well as the theaters in Zrenjanin, Vršac, Subotica, Banja Luka, Podgorica, Budapest and Erlangen in Germany.